mlxger/Sports-Player-Trading-Card-Search-Platform/README.md

 ### OCR

 Due to resource limitations, a LoRA-tuned Qwen3-VL model is not yet available.
-The repository's native project uses the Qwen3-VL-8B model from Ollama, which achieves over 92+% accuracy in actual tests.
+The repository's native project uses the Qwen3-VL-8B model from Ollama, which achieves over 90+% accuracy in actual tests.
+The following link provides some image data for OCR training, which you can use to train your own model based on the repository's model configuration.

 ~~~bash
 ollama serve